 A fly through is a virtual flight over your terrains while passing through a number of positions that you have set.
 Fly throughs are used to guide your customers through the project in a controlled way.
 They can also be used to generate videos which you can use to present and promote your work.

-- You first create the waypoints of your flight.
+- Define the waypoints of your flight with the Create tool.

 - Navigate to the position in the viewport using your mouse.

 - A position is created in the project view.